Others Others

 General Permission of RBI Under FEMA

-Indian companies having foreign investment approval through the FIPB route do not require any further clearance from the Reserve Bank of India for receiving inward remittance and issue of shares to non-resident investors.
+Indian companies having foreign investment approval through the FIPB route do not require any further clearance from the Reserve Bank of India for receiving inward remittances and issuing shares to non-resident investors.
 The companies are required to notify the concerned regional office of the Reserve Bank of India of receipt of inward remittances within 30 days of such receipt and submit form FC-GPR within 30 days of issue of shares to the non-resident investors.

 For foreign investors, it is very important to strategize their investments in India to get the best possible returns.
-Foreign investors who are wanting to invest in India must contact FDI India for investment consultation and also their fully professional team will help foreign investors to collaborate with Indian projects who are seeking foreign investments for them.
+Foreign investors who want to invest in India must contact FDI India for investment consultation and also their fully professional team will help foreign investors to collaborate with Indian projects who are seeking foreign investments.
 FDI India is one such financial institute that knows the pulse of foreign investments in India and is the best place for consultation in terms of foreign investors for projects.
 They make sure to understand the client’s requirements and tie them up with foreign investors who are willing to invest in the client’s venture.

 Subscribe to our newsletter blogs